 JSON Web Tokens (JWT)

-JWT stands for "JSON Web Token", which is an open standard (RFC 7519) for securely transmitting information between parties as a JSON object.
-It’s often used for authentication and authorization in web applications, APIs, and microservices.
+JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way to securely transmit information between parties as a JSON object.
+JWTs are widely used for authentication and authorization in web applications, APIs, and microservices.

-Adding a custom JWT claim
+Adding a Custom JWT Claim

 mapper1